fatih-ilhan/fatih-ilhan.github.io/_publications/EKF.md

 ## Abstract
-In this study, we work on online learning with long short term memory (LSTM) based networks is investigated.
+<div style="text-align: justify">In this study, we work on online learning with long
+short term memory (LSTM) based networks is investigated.
 For LSTM-based online learning, a computationally efficient training algorithm based on extended Kalman filter (EKF) is proposed.